The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 If any members of the public see someone entering the site, they should firstly call the police.

 10 June 2025 - Exciting plans for a new Mountain Bike Innovation Centre has been unveiled, including details on the range of facilities the proposed new building will offer.
-More details available
+More details available.

 30 April 2025 - First Tracks, the UK’s first dedicated incubator programme for entrepreneurs in the cycling and outdoor sectors has been hailed a success by its participants.

 11 March 2025 - The Frequently Asked Questions section of this webpage have been updated.
-The deadline for providing a comment on the demolition application for the main building at Caerlee Mill is Thursday 13 March.
+The deadline for providing a comment on the demolition application for the main building at Caerlee Mill was Thursday 13 March.

 We are also working on a seperate planning application to design a new Mountain Bike Innovation Centre building on the site.